|Newburyport Harbor Range Front, MA|

-For several years a pair of range lights in Newburyport Harbor was maintained by private subscriptions.
-In 1871, the citizens of Newburyport petitioned the Government to take charge of these lights, and the following year negotiations were underway to obtain titles to the range light sites so that new towers could be erected.
-On June 10, 1872, Congress appropriated $10,000 “for re-establishing and setting up two small beacon lights in harbor of Newburyport, the site of one of which has been washed away by a storm.”
+For several years, a pair of range lights in Newburyport Harbor was maintained by private subscriptions.
+In 1871, the citizens of Newburyport petitioned the Government to take charge of these lights.
+The Lighthouse Board estimated that it would cost $10,000 for two new structures to serve the range and also recommended that $6,000 be provided for a day beacon on Black Rock, as further aid to mariners “entering this difficult harbor.”
+Negotiations to obtain titles to the range light sites so that new towers could be erected were underway in 1872, and on June 10 of that year, Congress appropriated $10,000 “for re-establishing and setting up two small beacon lights in harbor of Newburyport, the site of one of which has been washed away by a storm.”

 The construction of the present Newburyport Harbor Range Lights is detailed in Lighthouse Board records:

 Local caretakers were initially responsible for the lights.
-The first keeper of the Newburyport Harbor Range Lights was George Stickney, who started at an annual salary of $250 and served until 1886.
+The first keeper of Newburyport Harbor Range Lights was George Stickney, who started at an annual salary of $250 and served until 1886.
+He was followed by Matthew F. Barrett, who served from 1886 to 1889 and then again from 1893 to 1908, when he died of “carcinoma of arm.”
+Bernard Barrett then took charge of the light and served until at least 1921.
 Keepers at the nearby Plum Island Lights later assumed responsibility for the harbor range lights.

 In 1961, both range lights were decommissioned.
-Not long after, the Rear Range Light was sold to a private party, while the Front Range Light was relocated to the nearby Merrimack River Coast Guard Station.
-The Front Range Light suffered severe fire damage in the 1990s and has subsequently been restored to its original form with a replica lantern room placed on top of its base.
+Not long after, the rear range light was sold to a private party.
+The front range light has been incorporated into the Merrimack River Coast Guard Station.
+The front range light suffered severe fire damage in the 1990s and has subsequently been restored to its original form with a replica lantern room placed on top of its iron base.

 Newburyport is called the “Birthplace of the U.S. Coast Guard” by some, as the U.S. Revenue Cutter Massachusetts, the first cutter commissioned by the Federal Government, was built in Newburyport in 1791.
 The Revenue Cutter Service was merged with the Lifesaving Service in 1915 to form the U.S. Coast Guard, and the Lighthouse Service was brought under control of the Coast Guard in 1939.